clojurists-together/clojuriststogether.org/content/news/2019/february-2019-monthly-update.md

 - Server does not log a full stack trace for failed SSL handshake, just a single line warning.
 It might be useful for development somehow... but dealing with a wall of similar stacktraces on prod is far from being fun.

 - `http/connection-pool` accepts new optional `:sni` param to provide a fine-grained control over `server_name` TLS extension (see more ["Server Name Indication"](https://en.wikipedia.org/wiki/Server_Name_Indication)).
 Now you can specify different value for a `server_name` (if it's not equal with the host) the same way OpenSSL `--servername` param works.
 You can also switch it OFF.
-Usually including this extention is not a problem, but you should remember that this extension would be sent over the network unencrypted.
+Usually including this extension is not a problem, but you should remember that this extension would be sent over the network unencrypted.
 If you don't want to reveal the host you're working with to intermediaries... set `{:sni :none}` when creating a new connections pool.

 - Server now accepts `:sni` option with the mapping from domain name (to be matched with `server_name` TLS extension value) to a specific `SslContext`.
 This is helpful when you need to support "virtual hosts" on the same IP address or if you want to provide mutual TLS authentication for different clients.
 When provided, Aleph automatically spins up SNI handler.
 Note, that `server_name` is an optional extension, so you still should provide default `SslContext` (this fact is forced by the implementation details both by Netty and JDK).